catgoose/nvim-colorizer.lua/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Create a bug report
-title: 'Bug:'
+title: "Bug:"
 labels: bug
-assignees: akianonymus
+assignees: catgoose
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is.

 **To Reproduce**
-Your configuration and/or a small reproducible test, and/or the steps required to reproduce.
+Provide your config and steps to reproduce.
-Use `test/minimal.lua` to produce a minimal config.
+You can use `test/minimal.lua` to produce a minimal config.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.